SylviaRemington/fans-first-fun-feed-backend/README.md

 ### Addtl:
 In this, I’ll build an Express API that serves as the back-end for a full-stack "moment-sharing" application called Fans First Fun Feed.
 Within this Express API, I’ll implement full CRUD functionality and test it with Postman.

-### For more details on this project, below please find link to FRONTEND
-**LINK TO FRONTEND GITHUB REPO:** https://github.com/SylviaRemington/fans-first-fun-feed-frontend

 ### About Express API JWT Auth Template:
 My Express API will make use of the Express API JWT Auth Template.
 This template provides this Express application with pre configured JWT Authentication.
 This style of authentication in HTTP uses tokens, or unique identifier strings, to tell who a user is when they’re making an authenticated request.